sunsparc32/MachineLearningAssignment/writeup.md

 ## 3264       0.33       5.11    -88.0                5         0.05      A
 ```

-We also remove some other columns: those with NAs in them, those with the time stamps and so on.
+We also remove some other columns: those with at NAs in them, those with the time stamps and so on.
 There are 160 columns in the raw data and we remove all columns with at least one NA in it.
-If there are very few predictors, then it may be necessary to do some imputing, but with 160 of them, we can afford to throw some of them away.
+If there are very few predictors, then it may be necessary to do some imputing (again with knn !), but with 160 of them, we can afford to throw some of them away.

 Next, we do the usual steps to partition the training data into a training set and a test set: